darshitvvora/concall/README.md

 # Self Service Conference Call API (Replace Skype for Business and integrate conference calls easily in your application)

 ## What is concall API?
-Standalone API for generating PIN access-code and dial in number for conference calls similar to Skype for Business
+Standalone API for generating PIN access-code and dial in number for conference calls similar to Skype for Business.
+Enables you to host and enables participants to join conference calls using phone or VoIP.

 ### Local Installation and usage
 - Clone the repository